 - Improbable Aiming Skills: Subverted.
 His entire team, in particular Gabe Degrossi who taught them this technique, have the ability to throw the ball from one end of the court to the other and make it into the basket each and every time, never missing.
 When Frank Pizza tires, he misses, and breaks the streak of his team.

-- Name's the Same: To Frank, a friend of Grandpa, who appeared in a few MLG Grandpa videos.
+- One-Steve Limit: Averted.
+He shares his first name with Frank, a friend of Grandpa, who appeared in a few MLG Grandpa videos.

 - Silly Walk: Jerma dubs his run the "I have a dump in my pants run".

 - We Used to Be Friends: He used to play with Gabe Degrossi on the Boston Celtics, and in the Jerma Rumble, they fight after Gabe becomes Glueman.

 Dick "Dastardly" RichardsA notorious thief from Jerma's masterpiece Rat Movie: Mystery of the Mayan Treasure.
 For his appearances in the Rat Movie series, see here.

 - Affably Evil: He is fairly well-mannered for a thief.

 - Back from the Dead: Jerma Rumble 3 ignores him being struck down by the Giant Rat.

 - Brown Bag Mask: Demon Lord Zeraxos even nicknames him "The Guy with a Bag on his Head".

 - The Dreaded: In Jerma Rumble 3, Jerma is terrified of him.